 Bridge Club (Miss Connell)

 Bridge is good way to develop thinking skills and is a very sociable game.
+Bridge Club caters for pupils of all ages and abilities.
 Most members are new to the game and the aim is to improve over the course of the year.
 The basic rules are given and the players improve by learning to count the cards and thinking about how to play the hands.

 Drama Club (Mrs Rose)